PMI – the US-American Project Management Association

 The Project Management Institute – PMI for short – is a globally active project management association.
 Founded in 1969 near Philadelphia, Pennsylvania, USA, it now has more than 500,000 members and 750,000 certificate holders.
-The PMI operates with local PMI chapters in over 200 countries, with more than 60% of its members coming from North America.
-In Germany, there is the
+The PMI operates with local chapters in over 200 countries, with more than 60% of its members coming from North America.

-- to dismantle administrative structures that exist multiple times,
+- to dismantle administrative structures that existed several times,

 - to offer a better service,

-- to enable a higher identification with the association
+- to enable a higher level of identification with the association

-Furthermore, the PMI Chapter Germany also wants to increase its influence in politics; this was also one of the reasons why the new association was founded in Berlin.¹
+Furthermore, the PMI Chapter Germany would like to expand its influence in politics in the future; this was also one of the reasons why the new association was founded in Berlin.¹

 Known PMI Certificates

 With various certifications the PMI tries to increase the professionalism in project management in an increasingly project-oriented business world.
-The best known certificates of the PMI include
+The best known certificates include

 - the Certified Associate in Project Management (CAPM),